HealthHub

 Dr Bereket Duko

-Dr Bereket Duko is a Senior Research Fellow in PHEHF and an early career researcher in public health and epidemiology.
+Dr Bereket Duko is a Senior Research Fellow and an early career researcher in public health and epidemiology.
 He completed his PhD in Epidemiology in 2022 and has published over 95 peer-reviewed articles.

 More